joelouthan/theologic.us/content/posts/prayer.md

 ><sup>16</sup> But not all obeyed the gospel.
 For Isaiah says, Lord, who has believed our message?

 ><sup>17</sup> So faith comes from what is heard, and what is heard comes through the message about Christ.

-## Request

-Lord,

-I pray that every single person in the Restoration Movement would be saved by You alone.

-Only You can do this.

-I pray that everyone that is in Wilmore in this time will be saved and will be sent to a local church.

-Only You can do this.

-Lord, send faithful preachers to Asbury to proclaim your Son's great name, His great gospel, and His great love for us.

-Only You can do this.

-Let me see your glory!

-And I pray that we will see revival and I bless you for being so gracious to bring it here to us.
-Only you.
-You are my Father in heaven.

-Thank you.

-Amen.

 ## One of the two witnesses